OlivierLD/raspberry-coffee/README.md

 $ ./gradlew projects [--info]
 ```
 ### git
 If you can read this, you obviously know what `git` is...
+And just in case, Google is your friend (for that part).

 ### Integrated Development Environment (IDE)
 IDEs are not mandatory (any editor, like `vi`, which works everywhere Linux or any [BSD](https://en.wikipedia.org/wiki/Berkeley_Software_Distribution) clone runs, would be good enough), but they make Java development _much_ easier.
 Several are available for free (NetBeans, Eclipse, IntelliJ, BlueJ, VisualCode...).